Timely Monitoring of Dynamic Sources with Observations from Multiple Wireless Sensors

-Note also that we assumed that the movement of the AGVs is fully deterministic, and that the sensor observations are ideal.
-The scheduling problem becomes more challenging when the movement is random and the observations are non-ideal, since the scheduler may have to start scheduling an AGV several time slots before it is expected to enter the hidden zone.
+Note also that we have assumed deterministic movement of the AGVs, as well as ideal sensor observations.
+Scheduling becomes more challenging when the movement is random and the observations are non-ideal, since the scheduler may have to start scheduling an AGV several time slots before it is expected to enter the hidden zone.
 Similarly, it is more difficult to define a good policy when the locations of the AGVs are not fully observable, but revealed only when the AGVs are captured by one the cameras.
-In that case, the scheduler needs to consider both the AGV dynamics and its belief in the location estimates.
+Here the scheduler needs to consider both the AGV dynamics and its belief in the location estimates.